5 Magnificent Waterfalls within an Hour of Asheville, NC

 Tom’s Creek Falls

 The hike is just a bit over a half mile to get to this double tiered 60 foot waterfall.
 Another interesting site along the way is an old mica mine.
 On a sunny day, the mica glistens on the rocks.
 Numerous small streams and dense forested views, not to mention lack of crowds, make this hike a must-do for the true nature lover.
+This is one to consider if you love the feeling of being lost in nature.

 This one also happens to be extra beautiful in the fall, with colorful foliage lining the trail, as well as surrounding the falls.
 Leaf peepers will definitely want to place this trail high on their fall bucket list!